 - Blood loss and hemorrhage occur.

-- Meatal stenosis results, in which the urinary stream is deflected upwards, making it difficult to aim.
+- Meatal stenosis occurs.
+This condition causes the urinary stream to be deflected upward, making it difficult to aim.

-- Damage affects the urethra, the tube that carries urine through the penis, making urination difficult.
+- Damage affects the urethra, which is the tube that carries urine through the penis.
+This can make urination difficult.

 - In very rare cases, there may be accidental amputation of the head of the penis.

 - Blood infection or poisoning, known as septicemia, may develop.

 - The foreskin left behind might reattach to the penis and require further minor surgery.